 You need a law firm handling your claim with the resources to identify all liable parties and obtain evidence to prove that the wrongful death.

 The Fountain Law Firm provides dedicated and skilled representation in all personal injury and wrongful death cases.
-To discuss your legal options, please call attorney Merry Fountain today at (888) 242-HURT (4878) or contact the office online for a free case evaluation.
+To discuss your legal options, please call Indianapolis wrongful death lawyer Merry Fountain today at (888) 242-HURT (4878) or contact the office online for a free case evaluation.